codeacula/olympus/stories.md

-You're right, Code, that's a perfect way to make these user stories even more actionable!
-Since we have a detailed architectural blueprint and file structure in mind, we can definitely map these MVP user stories to the specific projects, folders, and even key files/classes that would need to be created or significantly modified.

-This will give a very clear "slice" through the architecture for each MVP feature.

-Let's expand on those MVP user stories with the code/file context:
+### Olympus MVP User Stories (with Code/File Context from Final Blueprint)

+**MVP Definition Recap:**
+*The core "ASAP AI Narrative Campaign Loop" allowing a single player to interact with an AI GM via the Discord bot for a simple, narrative-driven scenario.
+The AI should provide descriptive responses, manage basic conversational context (short-term memory), and use a simple chance mechanism (`SimpleChanceRoll` tool).*

 ---

-### MVP User Stories for Olympus (Expanded with Code/File Context)

 **User Role: Player (Interacting via Discord)**

 **1. Story: Initiate Narrative Interaction**

 * **As a** Player on Discord,
-* **I want to** send a natural language message describing my character's action or dialogue,
+* **I want to** send a natural language message (e.g., using a specific slash command like `/interact <text>`) describing my character's action or dialogue,
 * **so that** the Olympus AI Game Master can process my turn and respond with a narrative outcome.

 * **Code/Files Involved:**
   * **`clients/Olympus.Bot.Discord/`**
-    * `Commands/SlashCommandModules/NarrativeModule.cs` (or similar): New slash command (e.g., `/interact <text>`) definition and handler.
-    * `Commands/MessageHandlers/PlayerInputHandler.cs` (if supporting free text): Logic to parse messages in a game channel.
+    * `Interactions/DiscordInteractionController.cs` (or Minimal API in `Program.cs`): Receives the webhook POST from Discord for slash commands.
+    * `Interactions/InteractionValidationService.cs`: (Or logic within the controller/library) Validates Discord interaction signature.
+    * `Commands/SlashCommandModules/NarrativeModule.cs`: Defines and handles the `/interact` slash command, extracts user input.
-    * `Services/OlympusApiHttpClient.cs`: Method to call the `/api/ai/interact` endpoint, sending `ProcessPlayerNarrativeInputCommand` data.
+    * `Services/OlympusApiHttpClient.cs`: Method to construct and send a request (e.g., `ProcessPlayerNarrativeApiRequest`) to the `/api/ai/interact` endpoint of `Olympus.Api`.
-    * `Services/DiscordMessageFormatter.cs`: Method to display the `NarrativeResponseDto` from the API.
+    * `Services/DiscordMessageFormatter.cs`: Method to display the `NarrativeResponseDto` (containing AI GM's text) back to the Discord channel.
+    * `Program.cs`: Configures Kestrel for the webhook endpoint and registers Discord.Net's `InteractionService` to route to `NarrativeModule.cs`.
   * **`src/Olympus.Api/`**
-    * `Controllers/AiInteractionController.cs`: New POST endpoint (e.g., `/api/ai/interact`) to receive the request from the bot.
+    * `Controllers/AiInteractionController.cs`: Defines the `POST /api/ai/interact` endpoint; maps the incoming API request to `ProcessPlayerNarrativeInputCommand`.
   * **`src/Olympus.Application/`**
-    * `AiDrivenFeatures/Commands/ProcessPlayerNarrativeInput/ProcessPlayerNarrativeInputCommand.cs`: Define the command record (input: `SessionId`, `PlayerId`, `PlayerInputText`).
+    * `AiDrivenFeatures/Commands/ProcessPlayerNarrativeInput/ProcessPlayerNarrativeInputCommand.cs`: The MediatR command record (input: `SessionId`, `PlatformPlayerId`, `PlayerInputText`).
-    * `AiDrivenFeatures/Commands/ProcessPlayerNarrativeInput/ProcessPlayerNarrativeInputCommandHandler.cs`: Core logic for this story resides here.
+    * `AiDrivenFeatures/Commands/ProcessPlayerNarrativeInput/ProcessPlayerNarrativeInputCommandHandler.cs`: The handler that orchestrates this use case.
-    * `AiDrivenFeatures/DTOs/NarrativeResponseDto.cs`: Define the response DTO (output: `GmTextOutput`).
+    * `AiDrivenFeatures/DTOs/NarrativeResponseDto.cs`: The DTO record for the AI GM's textual response.
   * **`src/Olympus.Infrastructure.Ai/`**
-    * `KernelServices/SemanticKernelOrchestrator.cs`: Used by the command handler to invoke the SK function.
+    * `KernelServices/SemanticKernelOrchestrator.cs`: Used by the command handler to invoke the Semantic Kernel function.
+(Implements `ISemanticKernelOrchestrator` from Application).
-    * `Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/skprompt.txt` & `config.json`: The actual prompt and its SK configuration.
+    * `Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/skprompt.txt` & `config.json`: The core prompt and SK configuration for the AI GM.

 **2. Story: Experience Contextual AI Responses**

 * **As a** Player on Discord,
 * **I want** the AI GM's narrative responses to consider my previous actions and the AI's recent responses (short-term context),
-* **so that** the interaction feels coherent and conversational.
+* **so that** the interaction feels coherent and the story flows logically.

 * **Code/Files Involved:**
-  * **`src/Olympus.Application/Abstractions/Ai/IGameSessionNarrativeContextService.cs`**: Ensure methods like `GetContextAsync` and `UpdateContextAsync` are well-defined.
+  * **`src/Olympus.Application/Abstractions/Ai/IGameSessionNarrativeContextService.cs`**: Define the interface (methods: `GetContextAsync`, `UpdateContextAsync`, `InitializeContextAsync`).
-  * **`src/Olympus.Application/Abstractions/Ai/NarrativeContext.cs` & `NarrativeExchange.cs`**: Define these record structures clearly.
+  * **`src/Olympus.Application/Abstractions/Ai/NarrativeContext.cs` & `NarrativeExchange.cs`**: Define these record structures for holding context.
   * **`src/Olympus.Application/AiDrivenFeatures/Commands/ProcessPlayerNarrativeInput/ProcessPlayerNarrativeInputCommandHandler.cs`**:
-    * Modify to call `_contextService.GetContextAsync()` before calling SK.
+    * Modified to call `_contextService.GetContextAsync()` before invoking SK.
-    * Modify to populate `KernelArguments` with `recentHistory`.
+    * Populates `KernelArguments` with `recentHistory` from the fetched `NarrativeContext`.
-    * Modify to call `_contextService.UpdateContextAsync()` after receiving SK's response.
+    * Calls `_contextService.UpdateContextAsync()` after receiving SK's response to store the new exchange.
   * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/skprompt.txt`**:
-    * Ensure the prompt includes placeholders and logic to effectively use `{{recentHistory}}`.
+    * Ensure the prompt includes placeholders and iterative logic (e.g., `{{#each recentHistory}}`) to display and utilize the `recentHistory` input variable.
-  * **`src/Olympus.Infrastructure.Caching.Redis/Services/RedisGameSessionNarrativeContextService.cs`**: (Covered by Developer Story #7, but directly supports this player story).
+  * **`src/Olympus.Infrastructure.Caching.Redis/Services/RedisNarrativeContextCache.cs`**: (Implementation for Developer Story #7, but directly supports this).
+Implements `IGameSessionNarrativeContextService` (or its caching backend `INarrativeContextCache`).

 **3. Story: Encounter Narrative Chance**

 * **As a** Player on Discord,
-* **I want** the AI GM to be ableable to introduce a simple element of chance for my narratively uncertain actions,
+* **I want** the AI GM to be able to introduce a simple element of chance for my narratively uncertain actions,
 * **so that** outcomes feel less predictable and can add interesting twists.

 * **Code/Files Involved:**
   * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/skprompt.txt`**:
-    * Modify the prompt to instruct the LLM on *when* and *how* to consider using the `SimpleChanceRoll_Evaluate` tool.
+    * Update prompt to instruct the LLM on scenarios where invoking the `SimpleChanceRoll_EvaluateAsync` tool is appropriate.
-    * Instruct the LLM on how to weave the qualitative outcome from the tool into its narrative.
+    * Guide LLM on how to incorporate the qualitative tool output (e.g., "Success") into its narrative.
+  * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/config.json`**:
+    * Ensure the `execution_settings` allow or list the `CoreUtilityPlugin` (or specifically `SimpleChanceRoll_EvaluateAsync`) if SK requires explicit cross-plugin function calling permissions in the prompt's config.
-  * **`src/Olympus.Infrastructure.Ai/Plugins/CoreUtilityPlugin/NativeFunctions/SimpleChanceRoll.cs`**: (Covered by Developer Story #6, but directly supports this player story).
+  * **`src/Olympus.Infrastructure.Ai/Plugins/CoreUtilityPlugin/NativeFunctions/SimpleChanceRoll.cs`**: (Implementation for Developer Story #6, but directly supports this).
-  * **`src/Olympus.Infrastructure.Ai/KernelServices/KernelFactory.cs`**: Ensure the `CoreUtilityPlugin` (containing `SimpleChanceRoll`) is registered with the Kernel so the `NarrativeGmPlugin` can find its functions.
+  * **`src/Olympus.Infrastructure.Ai/KernelServices/KernelFactory.cs`**: Ensure `CoreUtilityPlugin` (or the class containing `SimpleChanceRoll`) is registered with the SK `Kernel`.
-  * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/config.json`**: Ensure `CoreUtilityPlugin` (or specifically `SimpleChanceRoll`) is allowed/listed in `feature_filters.plugins` if SK requires explicit cross-plugin calls.

 **4. Story: Basic Session Awareness**